roman-milk/roman-milk.github.io/phillips-family-curse.md

  On the shore, in the beach-chairs, sat Aunt Karen and Dana, chatting amicably.
 Dana was in a slim black bikini, her thin top barely containing her large breasts, the top slinging them together and holding them in place, barely.
 The bottoms were thin and stringy, like the ones I had seen the twins in the day before, a small triangle covering her nether-regions.
 But it left the rest of her firm body exposed.
 I was seeing a lot of my sister's bare skin.

  Aunt Karen was in a flashy, hot-pink bikini, and it was just as skimpy as my sister's, if not smaller, probably inappropriately so for a woman her age.
 Her large, mature breasts were barely contained by her top, as it struggled to contain her large bust, the thin patches stretched around them.
 I guess I didn't know how in shape she was.
 Sure, her older age meant she wasn't as taut and lithe as her niece, but she still definitely had a body built for bikinis.
 Her creamy skin was exposed, her tiny bikini showing off the goods.
 Her firm legs, her fit belly, her small navel, her trim arms, she was showing it all off.
 And her bikini bottoms molded to her nether-regions, almost indecently low-cut, barely covering her.
-Report_Story #6